After a long wait, Huawei’s Mate 30 Pro is finally arriving to France, launching this 9th of December.

 Ironically, in our article from two days ago, in which we talked about the release of the Mate 30 Pro in Italy, we mentioned that it shouldn’t be long before this device releases in France, with the brand proving us right once again.
 Anyway, let’s move on to the details.
 Last month, Huawei France had launched their own online store, selling their smartphones and accessories directly to customers.
 Sadly, the company doesn’t ship outside of France, which is a shame.

 Concerning the variant that will be available, it is the same one we’ve seen in Spain, Italy and Romania, being the 4G variant with 8GB of RAM and 256GB of internal storage.
-Colour-wise, nothing changes, we still get the same Space Grey that has been released so far in the other European countries.
+Colour-wise, nothing changes, we still get the same Space Silver that has been released so far in the other European countries.
 Pricing-wise, again, nothing changes, with the company asking 1 099€, VAT included.

 Concerning the launch promotion, we do not have all the details about it.
 From our understanding, the company will be gifting to the first buyers a Huawei Watch GT (the first generation), a 15W wireless charger (CP60, launched alongside the Mate 20 series), a flipcover to protect their smartphone and a 200€ refund offer on the price of the device.